 A lot of people would love to eat healthier, but time and convenience is often a deterrent.
-It is much easier to grab some fast food or order take-out, but that is not always the best dietary choice.
+It is often easier to just order out, but your overall diet may suffer in the process.
 Fortunately, both toaster ovens and microwaves have come a long way and offer a great alternative to slaving over a hot stove just to get a home cooked meal.
-When you are in charge of the ingredients, you have all the control with how healthy you end up eating.
+When you are in charge of the para que é usado o python, you have all the control with how healthy you end up eating.
 But if you had to choose only one, which one of these small kitchen appliances should you pick?
 We breakdown the major differences below.

 First and foremost, countertop convenience: how much space is going to take either of the two?
 A toaster oven is typically more lightweight and compact in construction, having a more user-friendly design as well.
 If you are decided to ditch all those heavy gadgets in favor of lighter ones, a toaster oven is going to be infinitely more suitable for your needs.
 In most cases, microwaves require more countertop space, plus some headroom, which is going to be a great disadvantage if your cabinets are low.

 When it comes to energy efficiency, a microwave is clearly the winner, though there are models that still consume more than toaster ovens.
 On average, a toaster oven uses between 1,200-1,800 watts, while a microwave uses only 700-1,300 watts.
 While the difference is not that significant, a more energy efficient gadget will definitely help you avoid racking up monthly bills and saving money.
 If we compare each one with a typical oven, we will soon discover that a microwave uses approximately one third of its energy, while a toaster oven uses more than a half.
 If you are looking for an energy efficient unit, a microwave is the best way to go.